LasterSlaster/bbqb-api/README.md

 ## Endpoints
 - GET /: Test endpoint to check if service is available
-- GET /devices: Retrieve all devices docs
+- GET /devices: Retrieve all devices
-- GET /devices/{id}: Get a device doc by its id
+- GET /devices/{id}: Get a device by its id
-- POST /devices: Create a new device doc.
+- POST /devices: Create a new device.
 Expects a JSON Body with a device object
-- PUT /devices/{id}: Update an existing device doc or if no device doc with the specified id exists create a new one at that location.
-Excpects a JSON body with a the device object to update/create.
-Path id and body id have to be the same!
+- PUT /devices/{id}: Update an existing device or if no device with the specified id exists create a new one at that location.
+Excpects a JSON body with the device object to update/create.
+URL-Path id and request body id have to be the same!
 - POST /message: Send an open signal to a device to unlock it.
 Body must include a device object with value id.

 ### Device Object